hashicorp/consul/website/source/docs/agent/http/status.html.markdown

 ### <a name="status_leader"></a> /v1/status/leader

-This endpoint is used to get the Raft leader for the datacenter the agent is running in.
-It returns only an address like:
+This endpoint is used to get the Raft leader for the datacenter in which the agent is running.
+It returns an address, such as:

 ```text
 "10.1.10.12:8300"